MikeBloomfield/testvp/content/en/services/voice-casting/_index.md

 ---
 title: Voice Casting
+seoTitle: Voice-over services for videos, games and brands | VP Production
+seoDescription: Casting and recording the right voice for your project.
+Local and foreign voice actors.
+7+ languages. ➤ Cooperation process • Our approach • Price • Reviews
 type: service
 quote: The human voice is the most beautiful instrument of all, but it is the most difficult to play
 author: Richard Strauss